eProsima/Micro-XRCE-DDS-docs/docs/custom_transports.rst

         size_t length,
         eprosima::uxr::TransportRc& transport_rc) -> ssize_t
     {
-        // This function should write data to the custom transport
-        // This function must use destination_endpoint members to set the data destination

-        // Stream-oriented mode:
-        // The function can send up to length Bytes from buffer

-        // Packet-oriented mode:
-        // The function should send length Bytes from buffer
-        // If less than length Bytes are written transport_rc can be set.

-        // This function returns the number of Bytes written.
+        ...
     }

+This function should write data to the custom transport This function must use destination_endpoint members to set the data destination

+**Stream-oriented mode:**
+The function can send up to :code:`length` Bytes from :code:`buffer`

+**Packet-oriented mode:**
+The function should send :code:`length` Bytes from :code:`buffer` If less than :code:`length` Bytes are written transport_rc can be set.

+This function returns the number of Bytes written.

     eprosima::uxr::CustomAgent::RecvMsgFunction my_custom_transport_read = [&](
             eprosima::uxr::CustomEndPoint* source_endpoint,